Initial ELPAC Test Administration

 Calculated English Language Acquisition Status (ELAS)

-The calculated ELAS results of either EL or initial fluent English proficient (IFEP) will be sent from TOMS to the California Longitudinal Pupil Achievement Data System (CALPADS) through a nightly file transfer.
+The calculated ELAS results of either EL or initial fluent English proficient (IFEP) will be sent from TOMS Link to external site to the California Longitudinal Pupil Achievement Data System (CALPADS) through a nightly file transfer.
 LEAs will need to run the Student English Language Acquisition extract from CALPADS to upload the ELAS into their student information system.

 Accessibility Resources

 Test examiners may make the determination that a student will benefit from an embedded or non-embedded designated support immediately before or during test administration.
-The test examiner may assign accessibility resources prior to testing in TOMS or directly in the Test Administrator Interface during testing for the Initial ELPAC.
+The test examiner may assign accessibility resources prior to testing in TOMS Link to external site or directly in the Test Administrator Interface during testing for the Initial ELPAC.
 More information about accessibility resources can be found on the ELPAC Accessibility Resources web page.

 Rotating Score Validation Process (RSVP)